 The advantages of using a flyswatter lie on the fact that you can mount a large ( therefore unwieldy) dish on the ground and just rotate the mirror ( flyswatter, so called because of its shape).
 The omni flyswatter does exactly the same except that you don't have to rotate the 'swatter.
 The penalty is that you lose just 3 dB of gain ( theoretically & in practice not much more).
 What's half an "S"-point amongst friends?
 The benefit is everyone (within range) gets to hear you all the time and only half an s-point down on what would have been if you had aimed the dish directly at them.
 This is a BIG plus plus advantage in contesting and indeed any microwave operation when calling CQ.
 The way I had it arranged in the original tests I could quickly point the beam (dish) at the station for comparative tests, with them hardly noticing, albeit they were getting circular polarization from the direct beam.

 How's it work?
 You use your existing dish, but change the feed to give circular polarization ( left or right handed will do so don't worry about it).
 Aim the dish at the sky.
 Spirit level or plumb-line required; it must beam exactly vertically.
 Hang the reflector over the dish.
 This reflector must be a cone with an included solid angle of 90 deg. ie if you put a set square on the point of the cone, it will touch opposite sides of the cone wherever you put it.).
 This cone is hung point downward with the point directly above the centre of the dish.
 The cone must not be tilted.
 The circularly polarized signal from the dish is reflected in all directions with a vertical beam width of that of the dish.
 The 3 db loss is down to the fact that you had to split the signal in two to generate the circular polarization.
 The actual loss will be down to less than 100% reflective efficiency and over-illumination of the cone ( make the cone bigger than the dish if you can).
 Even a mesh cone like I used will have better than 90% reflection co-efficient, so I would expect the losses to be less than 4 dB in practice.If all this sounds impossible, just remember the dish has a 3 D lobe with gain in the vertical plane, the horizontal plane and every other plane in between.
 The reflecting cone squashes this gain into a disc which extends out toward the horizon.
-The nay-sayers suggest that the gain is a lot less than this because the beam is spread over 360 degrees.
-This is true, but the reason it is spread like this is because it is rotating at the signal frequency ie at 13,000 million times a second.
-This means that the receiving station is getting a peak power sample every 13,000 millionth of a second.
+The nay-sayers suggest that the gain is a lot less than this because the beam is spread over 360 degrees.* This is true, but the reason it is spread like this is because it is rotating at the signal frequency ie at 1,300 million times a second.** This means that the receiving station is getting a peak power sample every seven nanoseconds ( approx).
 The receiver sees this as if it were a direct signal being beamed at it continuously, hence doesn't notice any drop in signal power ( except the 3 dB loss due to the circular polarization.)
-This loss can be eliminated if the receiving station is also using circular polarization ( although it must be corectly matched to the transmitter polarization.)
-As most other stations will be horizontally polarized this will usually be of no consequence.
+This loss can be eliminated if the receiving station is also using circular polarization ( although it must be correctly matched to the transmitter polarization.)
+As most other stations will be horizontally polarized this will usually be of no consequence. *Think what would happen if the cone were replaced by a . plane mirror ie ordinary flyswatter but rotating at high speed.
+This would scan the horizon like a radar beam.
+This does the same thing electronically but much faster than you could ever hope to mechanically rotate it. ** for 1.3 GHz Tx/Rx frequuency.